 When your application is approved, you may put a 24 hour hold on an animal, or opt to take the shelter animal home with you that day.
 Please note that we can only hold an animal for 24 hours, and no longer.
 If the shelter animal is not picked up within the 24 hour hold period, the animal will be placed up for adoption once again.

-Cat adoption also includes a FeLV/FIV test and cardboard carrier.
+Cat adoption also includes a FeLV/FIV test.